albop/mie37/slides/introduction.md

 - Plan A: use the mybinder links from the courses repository.
 - Plan B: use your own laptop.
 You will need:
-  - Julia 1.6.x
+  - Julia 1.8.x (install using [JuliaUp](https://github.com/JuliaLang/juliaup))
   - visual studio code
-  - install julia extension to VSCode
+  - julia extension to VSCode
   - git